To see the details view for an event, click on the title bar for that event. Click again to close the details view.

 … and there are still floor-spots available!

-Just email Phil and ask.
+Just email Matt and ask.

 TBA